 • Sponsorship funds will be utilize to compensate coaches, training balls, kits, as well as to fund high-school tournaments during the year.

 Rugby has never been as popular as it is today.
 It was announced, that the summer Olympics in 2016, Rugby Sevens will make its Olympic Debut.
 Rugby sevens is one of the modified version of the game which features 7 players a side instead of the traditionally 15.

-Persatuan Rugby Union Indonesia (PRUI) was formed in May 2004 and has since been a Full Member of the Asian Rugby Football Union (ARFU) in 2005 & an Associate Member of the International Rugby Board (IRB) in 2008.
+Persatuan Rugby Union Indonesia (PRUI) was formed in May 2004 and has since been a Full Member of the Asian Rugby Football Union (ARFU) in 2005 & full member of the World Rugby in 2013.